-As I am sure you are no doubt already aware, this morning, Theresa May and the President of the EU Commission, Jean-Claude Junker, issued a joint report on the progress made on the three areas covered in the first phase of Brexit negotiations: citizens’ rights, Northern Ireland, and the financial settlement, and it delights me to learn that Mr Juncker feels that this report represents ‘sufficient progress’ and that we should now move on to talks about our future partnership.
+As I am sure you are no doubt already aware, this morning, Theresa May and the President of the EU Commission, Jean-Claude Junker, issued a joint report on the progress made on the three areas covered in the first phase of Brexit negotiations: citizens’ rights, Northern Ireland, and the financial settlement. it delights me to learn that Mr Juncker feels that this report represents sufficient progress and that we should now move on to talks about our future partnership.

-Over the course of the last 18 months, the entire country has watched with keen attention to the latest developments in our departure from the EU.
-During this period, details of our post-Brexit arrangements have often been limited (as is the way with negotiations) which, understandably, gave rise to a range anxieties, not least over the rights of EU and UK citizens here and on the continent respectively.
+Over the course of the last eighteen months, the entire country has watched with keen attention to the latest developments in our departure from the EU.
+During this period, details of our post-Brexit arrangements have often been limited (as is the way with negotiations) which, understandably, gave rise to a range anxieties, not least over the rights of EU and UK citizens here and on the continent.

-As the member for the Cities of London and Westminster, the issue of citizens’ rights has been a key cause for concern for many of my constituents which is why I am thrilled that the Government has secured an agreement that both EU citizens in the UK and British citizens in the EU can carry on living their lives broadly as before.
-By writing the rights of EU citizens here in the UK into our law, this agreement finally gives certainty to the many EU nationals in the Cities of London and Westminster, and across the country, who for far too long have been living under a cloud of insecurity.
+With over 15 per cent of residents hailing from EU countries outside the UK, the issue of citizens’ rights has unsurprisingly been a key cause for concern for many here in the Cities of London and Westminster.
+This is why I am thrilled that the Government has secured an agreement that both EU citizens in the UK and British citizens in the EU can carry on living their lives broadly as before.
+By writing the rights of EU citizens here in the UK into our law, this agreement finally gives certainty to the many EU nationals residing in the constituency, and across the country, who for far too long have been living under a cloud of insecurity.

 I should like to take this opportunity to commend the effort and determination of all parties in reaching this compromise.
 Since last year’s referendum, there has been a slew of obstacles for both sides of the negotiations which have often made the entire Brexit undertaking seem insurmountable.
 Theresa May in particular has come under constant attack from sections of the media who have made it their mission to characterise the negotiations as doomed to fail.
 Cast against this backdrop of condemnation and pessimism, today’s announcement to move to phase two must be seen a significant achievement for the Prime Minster.
 There is no doubt that this remains a difficult process, with many complex question yet to even be discussed and I am under no illusion that Brexit remains a long and bumpy road.
 Nonetheless, the task is not impossible.
 Today’s announcement is proof that positive progress can be achieved when both sides work together to secure a brighter future for both the UK and EU.